dmx-systems/dmx-documentation/docs/user.rst

 DMX offers a plugin to support geodata.
 Every topic with an address can be shown on a geographical map.
-The so-called geomaps are a special type of topicmap in DMX.
+The so-called geomaps are a special type of Topicmap in DMX.
 Geomaps are based on `openstreetmap.org <https://www.openstreetmap.org>`_.
 Here is an example of how to create and populate them:
 Edit a person or an organization and add an address.